 Stay insurance or a damage waiver (we call it a reservation fee; everyone has different names for it though) for a guest stay is typically required nowadays too.
 These will usually cover accidental damage up to a certain amount, ask for details or examples of what is covered and what is not covered.
 Also ask how much it costs each guest.

 Padre Escapes damage waiver covers up to $1500 of accidental damage.
 The cost for each stay varies from $49-99 depending on property size and time of year the stay is going to occur.
 The damage waiver has covered accidentally broken lamps, stains, holes in walls from a suitcase and other types of accidental damage.

 Wear and tear is not covered by the damage waiver, for example worn out carpet in a high traffic area is not covered.
 If someone goes in and throws a party and does a bunch of damage to your property that is not covered by the damage waiver, instead that would be charged to the credit card we have on file for that stay.

 Your property manager should have a process and plan for communicating with guests.
 They should have a way of communicating check in information such as the wifi info, parking spot numbers, and door codes and much more.

-Padre Escapes sends check-in details, parking information, and door codes via text and email.
+Padre Escapes sends check-in details, Wifi & parking information, and door codes via text and email.
 Wifi information, area to-dos, and much more is posted in the property as well.
 We also have an app where guests can go and find this information.